Why Do We Say Hello When Answering the Phone?

 The word closest in similarity to hello that was known as a greeting in ancient history was hail.
 As in, ‘Hail, Cesar!’
 This is traced to the Old Norse word, heill, which comes from words meaning “health.”

-Health or holiness-either seems like something quite friendly to wish upon someone you are greeting.
 What do you think?
 Let us know in the comments.

 Hello in Popular Culture

 Here’s another fun tidbit, before you go.
 You know those ever-popular name badges you generally will see at any and every networking event?
-The ones that have the words ‘H E L L O my name is’ printed above a blank space to write your name?
+The ones that have the words ‘H E L L O, my name is’ printed above a blank space to write your name?

 why we wear hello my name is name tags